suddjian/bloggjian/content/blog/introspective/index.md

 ---
-title: "How to solve a paradox in 6 easy steps"
+title: "How to solve a paradox"
 date: "2019-07-25T17:30:00.000Z"
 description: "Pretentious freeform existential rambling & reflection"
 ---